 Tattoo Designs and Placement

-Since the Flash is a super hero coming from a comic book, he and many other super hero’s and villains make for great body art.
-The vibrant colors used in comic books are so eye catching that a tattoo pertaining to the superhero many adore will be sure to turn heads.
+Since The Flash is a superhero coming from a comic book, he and many other superheroes and villains make for great body art.
+The vibrant colors used in comic books are so eye-catching that a tattoo about the superhero many adore will be sure to turn heads.
 The first question is, how far are you willing to take your love for this hero?
-Full sleeves of the Flash have been spotted as well as simple one image designs, no matter what the size, the Flash always has that dynamic and electrifying affect.
+Full sleeves of the Flash have been spotted as well as simple one-image designs, no matter what the size, the Flash always has that dynamic and electrifying effect.

 Check out some of these Flash tattoos below for a better idea of some designs.